Local Development Guide

 Dstack enables running containerized applications in Trusted Execution Environments (TEE).
 For development purposes, you can use our TEE simulator to develop and test your applications locally without TEE hardware.
 This guide covers setting up the simulator and using our SDKs to interact with TEE functionalities.

-Refer to the for release.
+Refer to the Hardware Requirements for release.

 Prerequisites